 As the school expanded through the years, John created his own Jam Bands program, giving students the vital experience of playing with others in small group settings.
 He has six jam bands ranging from 5th graders, to high school seniors.
 Being a uniquely well-rounded musician, he gives students a solid foundation of musicianship, yet adapts his teaching to various students' tastes in different musical genres.

 In addition to running the business, teaching guitar, bass, and Jam Bands, John has been active as a jazz guitarist and arranger for many years, and can be seen performing with his trio at several venues in the Charlotte area.
 Examples of his music can be found here

 Betsy received her Bachelor of Arts in Music with a double major in clarinet performance and music therapy in 1982.
 Afterwards, she worked as a graduate teaching assistant at the University of Wisconsin, Madison in music appreciation and clarinet.
 She was quick to discover that empowering others through music was much more gratifying for her than performing.
-She then began her progressional career doing music and activity programs in geriatrics, while also teaching piano and clarinet privately.
+She began her career doing music and activity programs in geriatrics, while also teaching piano and clarinet privately.

 Percussion/ Band Instruments

 "Mr. Artie" is a general music teacher and band director.
 He is also busy with an after-school drumming program at the Community Charter School in the Cherry neighborhood.
 We met Artie when our school became a community partner with the charter school in 2012.
 Artie is one of the most relaxed people you will ever meet!
 He has over 25 years of percussion study, and has his Bachelor of Fine Arts in Music and Music Education from James Madison University.
 He continues to enjoy diverse experiences by performing with several local Charlotte musical groups.
 Artie lives with his wife, who is also a teacher, and three daughters.